 The presence, or presence by proxy, of the holders of a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting constitutes a quorum for the transaction of business at the Annual Meeting.
-Broker non-votes will be counted as being present or represented at the Annual Meeting for purposes of establishing a quorum, but, under NYSE rules, brokers will not be permitted to vote in the election of directors or on the advisory vote to approve the compensation of M&T's Named Executive Officers unless specific voting instructions are provided to the broker.
+Broker non-votes will be counted as being present or represented at the Annual Meeting for purposes of establishing a quorum, but, under NYSE rules, brokers will not be permitted to vote in the election of directors or on the advisory vote to approve the 2021 compensation of M&T's NEOs unless specific voting instructions are provided to the broker.
 We therefore encourage Beneficial Holders whose shares are held in street name to direct their vote for all agenda items on the form of proxy or instruction card sent by his or her broker, trustee, bank or other intermediary.

-What happens if an incumbent director nominee does not receive a majority of votes in favor of his or her election?
+What approval is necessary for Proposal 1 and what happens if an incumbent director nominee does not receive a majority of votes in favor of his or her election?

 Pursuant to M&T's Amended and Restated Bylaws, in an uncontested election of directors, the affirmative vote of a majority of the votes cast with respect to the nominee is required for the election of such nominee as a director, assuming a quorum is present or represented at the Annual Meeting.
+This means that the number of votes cast "for" a particular nominee for director must exceed the number of votes cast "against" the nominee for director.
 If an incumbent director does not receive the required affirmative vote, that director would still be elected, but would be required to tender his or her resignation to the Board for consideration in accordance with M&T's Amended and Restated Bylaws.
+As noted in Proposal 1, the elections of Ms. Chwick and Messrs.
+Barnes, Cruger and Walters are subject to the closing of the People's United acquisition occurring prior to the Annual Meeting.
+Should the People's United acquisition not close by the Annual Meeting, their elections will not be considered at the Annual Meeting.